 When you wear a shirt made from Ahimsa handloom, you're not just choosing comfort—you're choosing non-violence.

 The word "Ahimsa" comes from Sanskrit: a (not) + himsa (harm).
-It's a fundamental principle in Jain and Hindu philosophy that means causing no harm to any living being—not through action, word, or thought.
+It's a fundamental principle in SANATANA philosophy that means causing no harm to any living being—not through action, word, or thought.

 But how does this ancient principle translate to modern clothing?
 Let's explore.